daarnolducsd/ep5book/docs/08-week8.md

 As you can see, when we specify ``breaks=20``, the histogram function generates many bins.
 When we specified ``breaks=4``, we retrieve only 4 bins.

 So generally there is a trade off in the number of bins you create.
 In the left plot, we get more fine-grained information about the distribution of ``pm10`` across cities.
 On the right, the information is more aggregated, but perhaps easier to read.
-In many cases, the default number of bins is a good choice.
+In many cases, the default number of bins (i.e. the choice automatically made by R when you do not specify ``breaks``) is a good choice.

 ## Comparing Histograms

 In this section we will discuss how to compare two histograms.
-In particular, we will plot this distribution of pollution levels (PM10) both before and after the implementation of automatic monitory.
+In particular, we will plot this distribution of pollution levels (PM10) both before and after the implementation of automatic monitoring

 Before we construct these histograms, we need to compute a data frame that contains average pollution levels by city, both before and after automation.
 We can accomplish this by first constructing a variable ``T`` that contains days until automation.
 Then we can filter to days before automation (``T<0``).
 Similarly, we can create a post-automation data frame by filtering to observations such that ``T>0``.
 We can accomplish all of this in one step by using the pipe operator: